-Encouraging their child to learn about their epilepsy and non- epileptic seizures, and to communicate with service staff if they are unwell or experiencing symptoms of a potential seizure.
-V Immediately communicating any concerns with parents/guardians regarding the management of children with epilepsy at the service R V V V Communicating any concerns to parents/guardians if a child's epilepsy is limiting his/her ability to participate fully in all activities V V V V V Following appropriate reporting procedures set out in the Incident, Injury, Trauma and Illness Policy in the event that a child is ill, or is involved in a medical emergency or an incident at the service that results in injury or trauma R R R R Organising general epilepsy management information sessions for parents/guardians of children enrolled at the service, where appropriate.
+Ensuring programmed activities and experiences take into consideration the individual needs of all children, including any children with epilepsy and non-epileptic seizures R $\checkmark$ $\checkmark$ $\checkmark$ Ensuring that children with epilepsy and non-epileptic seizures are not discriminated against in any way $\checkmark$ $\checkmark$ $\checkmark$ Ensuring that children living with epilepsy and non-epileptic seizures can participate in all activities safely and to their full potential R V $\checkmark$ $\checkmark$ Encouraging their child to learn about their epilepsy and non- epileptic seizures, and to communicate with service staff if they are unwell or experiencing symptoms of a potential seizure. $\checkmark$ Immediately communicating any concerns with families regarding the management of children with epilepsy at the service V V V Communicating any concerns to families if a child's epilepsy is limiting his/her ability to participate fully in all activities $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Following appropriate reporting procedures set out in the Incident, Injury, Trauma and Illness Policy in the event that a child is ill, or is involved in a medical emergency or an incident at the service that results in injury or trauma R R R Organising general epilepsy management information sessions for families of children enrolled at the service, where appropriate.
 Information identifying which students within the service have a diagnosis of epilepsy, or student specific information, should only be shared with other parents/ guardians if consent has been gained from the Parent/ Guardian of the child with Epilepsy.
 V